-Cleaning kitchen for food allergies, takes careful planning and attention to detail.
-It is important to know how to maintain proper procedures.
-Whether you are dealing with an allergy-free kitchen or want to follow best practices incase of an allergic patron at your restaurant.
-We have organized some useful tips to better cleaning your commercial kitchen for food allergies.
+Cleaning kitchens for food allergies takes careful planning and attention to detail.
+It’s important to know how to maintain proper procedures.
+Whether you’re dealing with an allergy-free kitchen or want to follow best practices incase of an allergic patron at your restaurant, we’ve organized some useful tips to better cleaning your commercial kitchen for food allergies.

 It is important for everyone to have the proper information when dealing with allergies in the kitchen.
 The customer, staff and management all need the right information.
 Below are things to consider when implementing allergy protocols in a commercial kitchen.

 Your staff should be knowledgeable about food allergies and understand the severity of reactions.
 Train them on how to handle, prepare, and serve food safely to avoid cross-contact with allergens.
-Places like Fare offer Allergy food handling training for your employees.
+Organizations like FARE (Food Allergy.org) offer allergy food handling training for your employees.
 Train your staff on emergency protocols in case of an allergic reaction.
 They should know how to recognize the symptoms of an allergic reaction, how to administer epinephrine if necessary, and how to call for emergency services.

 Develop an allergen control plan that outlines the policies and procedures for handling and preparing food in your kitchen.
 This plan should include measures for preventing cross-contact and cleaning protocols.